2020-21 road resurfacing program

 The importance of resurfacing

 Resurfacing a road is like maintaining your house.
-If you don’t regularly repaint your house the sun, wind and rain will damage the structure and you will need to make repairs.
+If you don’t regularly repaint your house the sun, wind and rain will damage the structure and you will need to undertake repairs.

 The environment oxidises the bitumen in the road and can cause it to become brittle and crack.
 This lets water into the base layers of the road which leads to the gradual formation of potholes.

 The constant flow of traffic on a road wears the surface down and packs it smooth.
 This smooth surface can be slippery during periods of rain.
-This is most evident when slowing approaching intersections and roundabouts or when taking bends on roads.
+This is most evident when slowing as you approach intersections or roundabouts, or when taking a bend in a road.